Here's why packing pallets properly is vital for Amazon FBA...

 As you can imagine, not sticking to these guidelines means that when Amazon receives your pallet, they are more likely to refuse it.
 After all, if a shipment is not considered safe enough to handle, they simply won’t take the risk.

-Now, if you weren’t aware that Amazon has their own rules and regulations, you can find them in your Amazon seller account.
+Now, if you weren’t aware that Amazon has its own rules and regulations, you can find them in your Amazon seller account.
 That way, you won’t have to worry about Amazon refusing your shipment or any other problems encountered by ignoring their restrictions.

 We always advise looking up the rules and regulations of sending a pallet to Amazon, especially if you are new to the pallet shipping or selling on Amazon.
 Doing your research first will help you avoid having your shipment refused by Amazon.